Andrew McCutchen Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.30 team ERA ranks 26th among all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 26th across all MLB pitching staffs.

-- The Rockies rank 20th in baseball in home runs surrendered (22 total, 1.3 per game).
+- Rockies pitchers combine to rank 23rd in baseball in home runs given up (24 total, 1.3 per game).

-- The Rockies will send Urena (0-2) to the mound to make his fourth start of the season.
-He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.
+- The Rockies are sending Gomber (0-3) out to make his fourth start of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts through 14 1/3 innings pitched.

-- The right-hander's last appearance came on Wednesday against the St. Louis Cardinals, when he threw five innings, surrendering three earned runs while giving up five hits.
+- His last time out came on Saturday against the Seattle Mariners, when the lefty tossed 3 2/3 innings, surrendering five earned runs while allowing six hits.

-- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to his opponents.
+- The 29-year-old has an ERA of 8.16, with 6.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.